Ayal Adler: Biography

 Ayal Adler was born in Jerusalem.
 After receiving a Diploma in Piano and Composition from the Rubin Jerusalem Conservatory, he enrolled at the Jerusalem Academy of Music and Dance.
 There, he completed a B.Mus. and an Artist Diploma in Composition (with Honors).
 He then pursued a Doctoral degree in Composition at McGill University in Montreal.
-Ayal Adler is a full-time faculty at the Jerusalem Academy of Music and Dance, and serves as an Assocaite Professor in Composition and Theory.
+Ayal Adler is a full-time faculty at the Jerusalem Academy of Music and Dance, and serves as an Associate Professor in Composition and Theory.
 In recent years he held various academic positions, such as Chair, Composition and Conducting Faculty, Dean of Students, and others.
 He currently serves as a Board member of the Israeli Composers' League (ICL).

-Recipient of numerous awards and grants, including: First Prize at the International Composition Competition RMN Music in London, 2018, for his work Chase; Prime- Minister Award for Composers (2008); Two ACUM Prizes: Achievement Award of the Year Award for Quintet (2012), and orchestral award for Crystallization (2003); Commissions from the America-Israel Cultural Fund, including a Fulbright Grant for Doctoral Studies; Commmisions from the Adele and John Gray Endowment Fund, and others.
+Recipient of numerous awards and grants, including: First Prize at the International Composition Competition RMN Music in London, 2018, for his work Chase; Prime- Minister Award for Composers (2008); Two ACUM Prizes: Achievement Award of the Year Award for Quintet (2012), and orchestral award for Crystallization (2003); Commissions from the America-Israel Cultural Fund, including a Fulbright Grant for Doctoral Studies; commissions from the Adele and John Gray Endowment Fund, and others.
 Mr. Adler was nominated Composer-in-Residence for the Meitar ensemble from 2006 -2012, and later on became the Ensemble's Advisor.
 Six compact discs containing his works were released in recent years.
 His works are regularly published by the Israeli Music Institute (IMI), and the Israeli Music Center (IMC).
 Ayal Adler's works were recorded and played on BBC Radio 4; Radio Swiss; Radio France; Israeli Radio Kan HaMusica, and others.